AnirudhPal/TeleTracker/README2.md

 ## Physical Construction

 The physical construction that I used is comprised of CNC machined parts made of steel and alluminum.
 I also use some of the shelf parts that are cheaply available.
 It is also possible to 3D print some of the parts.
 I will provide extensive descriptions of the parts and associated designs, so you can build this telescope for your own use.
-The CAD models will be available through my GrabCAD which can be found [here](google.com)
+The telescope tube can be sub-divided into three sub-assemblies.

+FULL ASSEMBLY

+REAL PICTURE

+### Back

+The back provides the following functionality:
+* Retain the primary mirror.
+* Allow for collimation of the primary mirror.
+* Connect to the middle.
+* Heatsink for the primary mirror.

+The mirror has to be suspended with minimal obstruction of the reflective surface.
+This is acheived through toe-clamp style fixturing used in the four corners.
+Obstructions in the path of light will dim the image formed by the mirror and thus they would have to be minimized.
+It might be tempting to clamp on the mirror from the sides, but the fixturing of the mirror is not meant to be tight, as that can deform the mirror, and a side clamping approach could result in the mirror falling out.
+Thus toe-clamp is the best approach.

+The parabolic mirror used has a very precise surface abd needs to be positioned accurately in order to function proprerly.
+Unfortunately, it is very difficult to manufacture a retainment machnaism that can accurately postion the mirror, thus most optical setups include rotational adjustments that can be fine tuned on the final assembly.
+This was acheived using a system of springs, fulcrum and positioning screws.

+The entire subassemly also needs to be linked up to the middle portion and maintain rigidity.
+I used straight beams in this case because the telescope was small, but for a larger telescope one would need to use cross beams to increase the torsional rigidity of the frame.
+The metal also acts a passive heatsink for the mirror.
+The mirror changes it's shape according to its temperature, this means it needs to collimated while it is in it's operating temperature.
+The metal facilitates in allowing the temperature of the mirror to normalize with ambient temperature.

+BACK ASSEMBLY

+REAL PICTURE

+The key components in this sub-assemlby are:

+#### Backplate

+It is used to connect to the middle section (color), it also houses a pivot socket and the weight of the structure is reduced by removing excess

-### Back-Plate
+### Middle

-The back-plate plays a few important roles

-<iframe src="https://myhub.autodesk360.com/ue28e2e80/shares/public/SH56a43QTfd62c1cd9681f8496be367dd7b3?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

-###
+### Front

 ## Star Tracking